AveryData/AveryData.github.io/_learning/density_estimation.md

 If you want to capture two variable shapes at ones, one can make a contour plot on a scatter plot

 Parametric Models: Fit a parameter to a distribution to best represent the density distribution.
-Fitting to bernouli or gaussian distribution are examples.
+Fitting to Bernoulli or gaussian distribution are examples.

 Nonparametric Models: No assumption of a distribution, but use shapes to describe the data.
-Histograms or Kernal density estimator are examples.
+Histograms or Kernel density estimator are examples.

 Density graphs are pretty much just histograms, but wherever there is a datapoint you draw one unit gaussian curve.
 You add the curves for each point on the graph.
 Hence you get pretty, smooth shapes.
-It's called kernal because because you choose some function to represent a pont, in this case, a gaussian function.
+It's called kernel because because you choose some function to represent a point, in this case, a gaussian function.